HotaruRL/easyshop-ecommerce-api-capstone/README.md

 ## 🌐 Companion Web Client

 To see this backend in action and get a full visual, interactive experience, check out the official companion web client!
-It's a single-page application built to work seamlessly with this API.
+It's a multipage application built to work seamlessly with this API.

 👉 **EasyShop Web Client Repo:** [https://github.com/HotaruRL/easyshop-capstone-website](https://github.com/HotaruRL/easyshop-capstone-website)